Jonah: In the New Testament

+Post-Biblical views

 Other Christian interpreters, including Saint Augustine and Martin Luther, have taken a directly opposite approach, regarding Jonah as the epitome of envy and jealousness, which they regarded as inherent characteristics of the Jewish people.
-Luther likewise concludes that the kikayon represents Judaism, and that the worm which devours it represents Christ.
-Luther also questioned the idea that the Book of Jonah was ever intended as literal history, commenting that he found it hard to believe that anyone would have interpreted it as such if it had never been included in the Bible.
+Luther likewise concludes that the kikayon (plant) represents Judaism, and that the worm which devours it represents Christ.
+Luther also questioned the idea that the Book of Jonah was ever intended as literal history, commenting that he found it hard to believe that anyone would have interpreted it as such if it were not in the Bible.
 Luther's antisemitic interpretation of Jonah remained the prevailing interpretation among German Protestants throughout early modern history.
 J. D. Michaelis comments that "the meaning of the fable hits you right between the eyes", and concludes that the Book of Jonah is a polemic against "the Israelite people's hate and envy towards all the other nations of the earth."
 Albert Eichhorn was a strong supporter of Michaelis's interpretation.

 John Calvin and John Hooper regarded the Book of Jonah as a warning to all those who might attempt to flee from the wrath of God.
 While Luther had been careful to maintain that the Book of Jonah was not written by Jonah, Calvin declared that the Book of Jonah was Jonah's personal confession of guilt.
 Calvin sees Jonah's time inside the fish's belly as equivalent to the fires of Hell, intended to correct Jonah and set him on the path of righteousness.
-Also unlike Luther, Calvin finds fault with all the characters in the story, describing the sailors on the boat as "hard and iron-hearted, like Cyclops'", the penitence of the Ninevites as "untrained", and the king of Nineveh as a "novice".
+Also, unlike Luther, Calvin finds fault with all the characters in the story, describing the sailors on the boat as "hard and iron-hearted, like Cyclops'", the penitence of the Ninevites as "untrained", and the king of Nineveh as a "novice".
 Hooper, on the other hand, sees Jonah as the archetypal dissident and the ship he is cast out from as a symbol of the state.
 Hooper deplores such dissidents, decrying: "Can you live quietly with so many Jonasses?
 Nay then, throw them into the sea!"
 In the eighteenth century, German professors were forbidden from teaching that the Book of Jonah was anything other than a literal, historical account.